1950 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 These premium specimens have distinct collecting trajectories through various auction cycles.

-As the chart shows, there is growing appreciation for these technically superior early proof productions among sophisticated investors.
+As the chart shows, there is growing appreciation for these technically superior early proof productions among sophisticated collectors and investors.

 Market Activity: 1950 DCAM Wheat Penny